iOS Architecture at Google

 @end

 Switching accounts means swapping which user mediator is attached to the window.
-The view state for each account continues to live in the ownership tree under its mediator.
-You can switch away, switch back, and pick up exactly where you left off because we just reattach the previous mediator's root view controller to the window.
+The view state for each account keeps living in the ownership tree under its mediator, so you can switch away, switch back, and pick up exactly where you left off.

-This pattern predated the coordinator pattern discussion in the community.
-We didn't have a name for it beyond "user mediator."
-But it taught me something I've carried forward: the ownership tree of objects in your app should mirror the conceptual hierarchy of your domain.
+This pattern taught me something I've carried forward: the ownership tree of objects in your app should mirror the conceptual hierarchy of your domain.
 User accounts are a top-level concept, so they should own everything below them.

-When I arrived, the iOS org had three separate internal promises/futures frameworks.
-Three.
-Built by different teams at different times, each with slightly different semantics and none fully interoperable.
+When I arrived, the iOS org had multiple separate internal promises and futures frameworks.
+Built by different teams at different times, each with slightly different semantics and not fully interoperable.

 This wasn't because anyone evaluated RxSwift and rejected it.
 It was because the culture didn't look outside.
 When you have a hundred thousand engineers and a decade of internal tooling, "not invented here" isn't a conscious bias.
 It's just the water you swim in.